-In this 9 part series I will discuss nine services that you can offer through your real estate photography business.
-Although it is not essential to offer all these services, it is a good business strategy to offer at least the primary services required to compile an online real estate listing which usually includes interior and exterior photography, aerial photography, floor plans and copywriting.
+Explore how adding professional real estate copywriting services can enhance your real estate photography business.
+In this 9 part ‘service series’ I will discuss nine services that you can offer through your real estate photography business.
+Although it is not essential to offer all these services, it is a good business strategy to offer at least the primary services required to compile an online real estate listing which usually includes interior and exterior photography, aerial photography, floor plans and copywriting for real estate.

 Solely offering photography can discourage clients from using your services as they will be required to contact another real estate photographer for additional services (i.e. floor plans, copywriting) that are regularly provided by real estate photography businesses.
 If this happens, they will most likely use someone else’s photography services, as it will be much easier for them to deal with one business instead of two.
 In today’s Part 3 we discuss real estate copywriting as a service.

 Real Estate Copywriting Services